How counselling helps

 - Keeping a diary of positive options to do in that moment, like going for a walk

 Working through shock, a crisis, anxiety, low self esteem, exploring unresolved issues from childhood/growing up, can enable us to move forward.
 Some people have had counselling at another stage in their lives about the same or different issues, others have never had counselling before.
 Therapy can be short or long term.

 Counselling is a way in which to make sense of past issues and patterns of behaviour to see how aspects of past history are perhaps getting in the way.
 Perhaps you are struggling to accept a change in your life or want to look at unfinished business from the past.
 Working through this in Counselling can help come to terms with change or loss in a more manageable way.

 The situation may be a familiar one and seem to be part of a pattern of similar events.
 You may be trying to make a difficult decision or struggling to cope with some change in your life.
 Seeking help is not a sign of weakness but of strength. it is a sign of belief in change.
 Taking steps to deal with past or current events, allows for the possibility to move forward, to feel happier and more able to cope.

 It’s an opportunity to look at a problem in a different way in a non judgemental supportive environment.
 Counselling can help to improve self esteem, feelings of self worth, relationships at home and at work.
 It can give a general improved sense of wellbeing.

-I also work with clients with serious health related issues including cancer, crohn’s, ulcerative colitis, fibromyalgia, chronic pain, and clients preparing for or in recovery following surgery.
+I also work with clients with health related issues including cancer, crohn’s, ulcerative colitis, fibromyalgia, chronic pain, and clients preparing for or in recovery following surgery.

 I am a MAHPP and UKCP accredited counsellor and am located in central Brighton, a couple of minutes walk from Brighton station.
 Counselling sessions last 50 minutes.